codehag/talks/proposals/sagas-on-the-debugger.md

 #### Solution one (current solution):

 Thunk args are a redux middleware.
+A thunk refers to a subroutine which is used to complete a calcultion used by another subroutine.
+It is a piece of terminology that comes to use from the world of compilers, where having arbitrary mathematical calculations that needed to be performed, rather than simple variables needed a clearer way of being called.
+Thunk refers to the jocular derivitive of "think" ([from wikipedia](https://en.wikipedia.org/wiki/Thunk) )
-Thunk args make it easier to work with asyncronous resources.
+In react/redux, Thunk args make it easier to work with asyncronous resources.
 They rely on async/await, and return complex objects that have an async promise.
 Thunk args wrap an action creator and delay the execution of a function until it is ready.
 They can introduce race conditions by virtue of having tasks pushed to them and make it difficult to make descisions regarding structuring actions and reducers

 #### Solution two (proposed solution):